sm64pc/sm64ex/README.md

 # sm64pc
 OpenGL adaptation of [n64decomp/sm64](https://github.com/n64decomp/sm64).

-Feel free to relate bugs and contribute, but remember, there must be **no upload of any copyrighted asset**.
+Feel free to report bugs and contribute, but remember, there must be **no upload of any copyrighted asset**.
-Run `./extract-assets.py --clean && make clean` to remove ROM-originated content.
+Run `./extract-assets.py --clean && make clean` or `make distclean` to remove ROM-originated content.

 ## Building